coding-blocks/lab.codingblocks.com/README.md

 ## Credits

-This website is build using Jekyll and hosted on Github Pages
+This website is built using Jekyll and hosted on Github Pages

 ### About Theme